110325-Data-Foundations/Group3P3/README.md

-This is our attempt at using Numpy as pandas
+This is our Data Analysis Project where we use Numpy for plotting instead of pandas.